Iaml3gend/iaml3gend/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a Software Development Engineer
+I'm a Software Development Engineer.

 Currently working as a Data Engineer at Nisum.

 I love nature and the road trips that take me closer to it, always ready for another ⛰ 🌏